devpointstudios/dps-react-assessment/README.md

-# DevPoint Studios - ReactJS Interview
+# DevPoint Studios - React Assessment

 We welcome you and thank you for taking the time to do this coding assessment.
 Please read the guidelines before getting started.